indytechcook/indytechcook/about/index.md

 I'm available for contract work.
 I specialize in Drupal development but I have a wide variety if programming experience.

-I'm also have expertise in automating processing using technology.
+I also have expertise in automating processing using technology.
 I can save you time, money and mistakes by removing people for the processes that can be automated.
 Just send me a message on my via my [contact form](http://indytechcook.com/contact/).